What makes style guide an important part of web designing?

 Do not undervalue the significance of typography.
 For some people, the type is the essential aspect of a website’s design.
 You should dedicate a reasonable amount of time to getting this piece of your style guide right.

-The Bottom line Till now we have understood that the two most basic and the most important element of a style guide are color palette and typography.
+Till now we have understood that the two most basic and the most important element of a style guide are colour palette and typography.
 Apart from the above deliberations, there are some other attributes to be taken care of, such as designing of forms, buttons, logo etc. Let's not dig deep into these attributes and just keep in mind that all these attributes are possibly going to set up a comprehensive style guide to help your designers and the developers to carry out the professional practices with much ease.
-What's vital is that each other attribute we make comprises of either colors, typography or both, so with this, we can say that these two are the fundamental building blocks of any style guide today.
+What's vital is that each other attribute we make comprises of either colours, typography or both, so with this, we can say that these two are the fundamental building blocks of any style guide today.